homan-uppu/writing/essays/Why venture capital will eat education/Draft 8 (Why venture capital will eat education).md

 Will all of our work really be as productive as highly creative skills like content creation, arts, building startups?

 I think work in the physical world will be safe for a while because it'll take longer for AI to penetrate into the world of atoms.
-It needs a body, and those things take much longer to build and scale than software.
-But, in the digital realm, i.e. in the realm of knowledge work, AI will push all of our work to be highly complex, and therefore will require a great degree of creativity.
+It needs a body (i.e. a robot), and those things take much longer to build and scale than software.
+But, in the digital realm (knowledge work), AI will rapidly make our work highly complex, and therefore highly creative.

 To see why, let's take the example of software engineering.
 I think it's a good case because it's the fastest growing college major, and because those who work with technology are usually the first to adopt new technologies into their workflows and lives.
 Seeing how AI has changed software engineering will give us a glimpse of the future for all knowledge work.